-January 5, 1999: Apple introduces its revised Power Mac G3 minitower, often nicknamed the “Blue and White G3” or “Smurf Tower” to separate it from the earlier beige model.
+January 5, 1999: Apple introduces its revised Power Mac G3 minitower, nicknamed the “Blue and White G3” or “Smurf Tower” to separate it from the earlier beige model.

 The first new Power Mac since the colorful plastic iMac G3 shipped, the pro-level machine borrows the same transparent color scheme.
 Unfortunately, it doesn’t hang around too long.

 Apple launched the original beige Power Macintosh G3 series in November 1997, not too long after unveiling its “Think Different” ad campaign.
 It was the first Mac to employ the PowerPC G3 microprocessor, which also powered the later Blue and White model.
 The line proved a hit for Apple, with 750,000 shipping by the middle of 1998.

 When the iMac arrived, however, Steve Jobs and Jony Ive were keen to update the Power Mac to match Apple’s new design language, which also could be seen in the iBook laptop.
 (At the Macworld event where Jobs revealed the new Power Mac G3, he also announced five new iMac colors.)

 Blue and White Power Mac G3 specs

 As for specs, the Power Mac G3 was considerably different from its predecessor, despite sharing the same G3 processor.
 It was the first Apple machine to include FireWire, which became an important part of the company’s “digital hub” strategy (and actually won Apple an Emmy).